YaolinGe/Profile/_news/jobseeking.md

 inline: false
 ---

-I am looking for a research position in the field of artificial intelligence.
+I am looking for a research position or a software developer position in the following fields or fleiblely more.
 I am particularly interested in the following topics:
 - Machine learning
 - Reinforcement learning
 - Spatial reasoning